AndrewWPhillips/eggql/README.md

 1. coding/config errors that cause initial setup to fail, in which case `MustRun()` will panic
 2. errors encountered when a query (or mutation) is running, whence an error message is returned to the client

-The 1st case is common when starting out -- you make lots of coding mistakes when creating structs, their fields, their metadata (graphql tag), enums, etc.  As an alternative to using `MustRun()`, just call `eggql.New()`, perhaps add enums etc, then call the `GetHandler()` method which returns an error instead of panicking if there is a problem.
+The 1st case is common when starting out -- you make lots of coding mistakes when creating structs, their fields, field tags (egg: key), enums, etc.  As an alternative to using `MustRun()`, just call `eggql.New()`, then add things like enums etc, and call the `GetHandler()` method which returns an error instead of panicking if there is a problem.
 This makes it easier to test and debug the code.

 Another advantage is that you can also call `GetSchema()` to view the GraphQL schema that **eggql*** has generated.

-Here's an example:
+Here's a complete example:

 ```Go
 package main